 In the 21st century, a deep understanding of mathematics, and the ability to apply that understanding, is more important than it has ever been.
-In Montgomery County Public Schools (MCPS), and across the country, mathematics instruction is changing to make sure we provide our students with the skills and knowledge they need for success in college and the workplace.
-Students in the MCPS Mathematics program develop a deep understanding of mathematics by building a strong foundation of number sense at the elementary level before moving to more advanced content.
+In Montgomery County Public Schools (MCPS), students develop a deep understanding of mathematics by building a strong foundation of number sense at the elementary level before moving to more advanced content.
 MCPS believes that the course options available to students will prepare them for success in college and careers.
-Students who are successful in the grade-level content will be able to reach Algebra 1 by Grade 8 and an Advanced Placement course, such as AP Calculus, in high school.
+Students who are successful in the grade-level content will be able to reach Algebra 1 by Grade 8 and an Advanced Placement course, such as AP Calculus, or AP Statistics, in high school.
 New minimum qualifications for admission to University System of Maryland colleges and universities include completion of Algebra 2 or a significant mathematics course with advanced content during senior year.
 The College and Career Readiness Act of 2013 established the statutory language found in Maryland Education Code Annotated 7-205.1.
 This statute established that "Beginning with students entering the 9th grade class of school year 2014-2015, each student shall enroll in a mathematics course in each year of high school that the student attends, up to a maximum of 4 years of attendance, unless in the 5th or 6th year a mathematics course is needed to meet a graduation requirement."